 I was a little stumped; how did they not know what a neep was?
 Didn't people in England eat neeps on a weekly basis?
 They thought I meant turnip, but no, a neep is not a turnip.

-Neep is the Scottish name given to the root vegetable/food in Scotland, also called a swede, rutabaga, yellow turnip, Swedish turnip and TuwÄ«ti tānapu in other parts of the world.
+Neep is the Scottish name given to the root vegetable also called a swede, rutabaga, yellow turnip, or Swedish turnip in other parts of the world.
 It can be called a Swede in Scotland too, but everyone calls them neeps.
-Neeps are used in a wide variety of Scottish recipes, not just Haggis Neeps and Tatties (mashed potatoes), but many soups too, my favourite being "Mince soup" as we call it in Moray.
-Other dishes that include neep are rumbledethumps (neeps with kale or cabbage topped with cheese), and clapshot (mashed potato and swede).
+Other regional Scottish names include "tumshie" and "baigie" depending on where you are in the country.

 Neeps can come in a variety of sizes, from as small as a fist to a little smaller than your head.
-The skin can be a purple colour with hints of green, but when cut into the flesh is more off-white / cream/orange coloured depending on the neep.
+The skin can be a purple colour with hints of green, but when cut into, the flesh is more off-white/cream/orange coloured depending on the neep.

 The flesh of the neep can be extremely tough, and even with a large sharp chef's knife, it can be a challenge to chop.